tekraj/ngx-perfect-scrollbar/README.md

-wheelSpeed              // Scroll speed for the mousewheel event (Default: 1). swipeEasing             // Use easing for the swipe scrolling (Default: true). suppressScrollX         // Disable X axis in all situations (Default: false). suppressScrollY         // Disable Y axis ni all situations (Default: false). wheelPropagation        // Propagate wheel events at the end (Default: false). useBothWheelAxes        // Always use both of the wheel axes (Default: false). minScrollbarLength      // Minimum size (px) for the scrollbar (Default: null).
+wheelSpeed              // Scroll speed for the mousewheel event (Default: 1). swipeEasing             // Use easing for the swipe scrolling (Default: true). suppressScrollX         // Disable X axis in all situations (Default: false). suppressScrollY         // Disable Y axis in all situations (Default: false). wheelPropagation        // Propagate wheel events at the end (Default: false). useBothWheelAxes        // Always use both of the wheel axes (Default: false). minScrollbarLength      // Minimum size (px) for the scrollbar (Default: null).